-The goal of this guide is to enable continuing and future interactions among NIH scientific staff and foreign scientists and institutions without enabling undue foreign influence on NIH-supported research and without violation of applicable federal laws, regulations, policies, or guidelines.
+The goal of this guide is to enable continuing and future interactions among NIH scientific staff and foreign scientists and institutions without enabling undue foreign interference with NIH-supported research and without violation of applicable federal laws, regulations, policies, or guidelines.
 The goal is also to satisfy NIH requirements for appropriate conduct in collaborations with foreign entities.
 This guide is intended to apply to the NIH intramural research program (IRP), not to research conducted solely by extramural research institutions.

 Summary Points to Consider: